-Vanguard Growth ETF (VUG) tracks the CRSP US Large Cap Growth Index, which selects large-cap and mid-cap stocks with growth characteristics, such as potential growth in earnings per share (EPS).
-Generally, growth ETFs have high PE ratio and low dividend yields.
+Vanguard Growth ETF (VUG) tracks the CRSP US Large-Cap Growth Index, which selects large-cap and mid-cap stocks with growth characteristics, such as potential growth in earnings per share (EPS).
+Generally, growth ETFs have a high PE ratio and low dividend yields.

 - Growth in the last 5 years: 134.72%

 VOOV | Vanguard S&P 500 Value ETF